 The Camera Bag:

 PROS: Will keep your fancy camera and other electronic gizmos safe, as it’s more padded than the other types of bag presented above.
 In terms of security, they are generally fitted with more straps and options to complicate the work of pick-pockets, maybe even discourage them.
 Considering their size, they are generally light-weight as they are designed to be carried along for long periods.
-Most camera bags have a customizable Velcro-sections system that will allow you to snug in tightly your precious gear; the high number of pockets, loops and compartments will also indulge those who like to have everything in its right place and hates to throw everything in one bulk section of a bag.
+Most camera bags have a customizable Velcro-sections system that will allow you to snug in tightly your precious gear; the high number of pockets, loops, and compartments will also indulge those who like to have everything in its right place and hates to throw everything in one bulk section of a bag.

 CONS: They are generally the most bulky bags of all, due to the increased padding that other bags don’t have.
 If they are clearly identified as “DSLR” or “Camera” bag, it’s nearly like walking with a target on you saying that you carry valuable stuff.
 (The brand of the bag could also betray you…) You might not get pick-pocketed, but you could get mugged or have your bag stolen when you don’t have it on your back, at the restaurant for example, which is not any better in the end!

 Picking the best bag is based on you and what you plan on doing, where it’ll happen and how it’ll be.
-There are no ultimately right answer, as there a none that are vigorously wrong.
+There is no ultimately right answer, as there a none that are vigorously wrong.
 Pack light and pack safe!